Improve Efficiency in Your Hotel Restaurant

 Keep Detailed Inventory Lists

 Detailed inventory lists will also help to improve the efficiency of your hotel's kitchen and restaurant.
 These inventory lists should contain information about the ingredients contained your hotel kitchen, the quantity that the kitchen has on hand, and the specific location where these ingredients are stored.
-When employees know where are the ingredients they need are located, the overall efficiency of your restaurant will improve.
+When employees know where the ingredients they need are located, the overall efficiency of your restaurant will improve.

 Establish a Kitchen Hierarchy